swallowcamel/nancywiki/Bootstrapper.md

     }
 }
 ```
-When you do not use `AutoRegister` and do not plan to use it either you can also turn it off like this:
+When you do not use `AutoRegister` and do not plan to use it either you can also turn it off:

 ```c#
 public class CustomBootstrapper : DefaultNancyBootstrapper